Foreign concessions in Tianjin: French concession (1860–1946)

 The French concession was established in 1860.
 After more than 100 years, almost every prominent building in the original concession is still extant, including the French Consulate, the Municipal Council, the French Club, the Catholic Cathedral, the French Garden and many others.
 Many of the bank buildings along the financial street (currently Jiefang Lu, formerly the Rue de France) are still in existence today.

 The villas around the Garden Road are beautiful and diverse.
 Many French celebrities lived in Tianjin.
 Among them, Paul Claudel (consul 1906 - 1909), and the natural scientist Father Emile Licent who conducted research in Tianjin from 1914 to 1939.
 He founded the Musee Hoang-Ho Pai-Ho (Museum of Yellow River and Peiho River) and left it 20,000 specimens of animals, plants and fossils, as well as 15,000 books.
 In 1998, the Tianjin government rebuilt the Tianjin Nature Museum.

-The dome of the French Cathedral was damaged during the Cultural Revolution: some young Red Guards climbed to the top of the dome to destroy the cross, though later the Tianjin government not only repaired the cross but also renovated the entire church.
+The dome of the St. Joseph Cathedral was damaged during the Cultural Revolution: some young Red Guards climbed to the top of the dome to destroy the cross, though later the Tianjin government not only repaired the cross but also renovated the entire church.